bitleak/go-redis-pool/README.md

 ```

 Shard pool use the `CRC32` as default hash function when sharding the key, you can overwrite the `HashFn` in config if wants to use other sharding hash function.
+The distribution type supports `ketama` and `modular`, default is modular.

 ## Test